 Fear of Ghosts

 Fear of ghosts and monsters is something many children go through at some point.
 It can be difficult as a parent to calm their fears and convince them there is nothing to be afraid of.

 A couple of years ago, I noticed my son wasn’t sleeping well.
 He was always awake when I checked on him and he was always cranky.
 I tried talking to him and finding out what was wrong, but I always got the same answer.

 Nothing.
 Nothing was wrong.
 But still, he wouldn’t sleep.

-Then one day, I finally got the answer.
+Then one day after heaps of persistence, I finally got the answer.
 He thought there were ghosts in his room.